Vendor Code of Conduct

 Vendor Compliance Training

 Navitus requires all vendors, including vendor employees, to participate in and complete general compliance and FWA training.
 The vendor must document and provide an annual attestation that training has been completed.
 Training can be completed using the CMS free training modules located on the CMS MLN website.
-In addition to compliance and FWA training, Business Associates and their employees must also complete annual HIPAA training.
-This HIPAA training can be completed using the vendor’s training or by requesting a copy of the Navitus HIPAA training.
+In addition to compliance and FWA training, Vendors and their employees who qualify as Business Associates must also complete annual privacy and security training.
+This training can be completed using the vendor’s training or by requesting a copy of the Navitus privacy and security training.

 Business Record Retention

-Navitus requires vendors to retain all records related to services provided to Navitus for ten (10) years.
+Navitus requires vendors to retain records related to services provided to Navitus for ten (10) years.
 These records must be made available to Navitus or a government auditor in accordance with applicable laws, regulations and contract terms.
+Visiting Navitus It is expected that any vendor who visits our campus additionally adheres to the Visitor Code of Conduct.